snwh/moka-icon-theme/README.md

  * ruby
  * python3

-To render a new icon, run the following.
+To render a new icon, run the following in the "scripts" directory:

     ./render-pngs.py